 The pathname of a file on which named will attempt to acquire a file lock when starting up for the first time; if unsuccessful, the server will will terminate, under the assumption that another server is already running.
-If not specified, the default is /var/run/named/named.lock.
+If not specified, the default is none.